WildMeOrg/wildbook-ia/README.rst

 .. code:: bash

     # Install Docker - https://docs.docker.com/engine/install/
-    docker pull wildme/wbia:latest
+    docker pull wildme/wbia:lates
-    docker container run -p <external port>:5000 --name wildbook-ia -v /path/to/local/database/:/data/docker/ wildme/wbia:latest
+    docker run -p 84:5000 wildme/wbia:latest bash

 This image is built using the multi-stage Dockerfiles in `devops/`.

-Source
+Once the container is up and running, go to `localhost:84` to see the WBIA landing page.

+Dependencies
 ~~~~~~

-To be updated soon.

 This project depends on an array of other repositories for functionality.